 - Post Acute Program (PAC)

-Community Health in partnership with the Benalla Rural City has established the Benalla Community Care – Ray Sweeney Centre at 45 Coster Street, Benalla.
-The shared building provides a one stop shop approach to community-based services provided by a range of different agencies sharing the building.
+Benalla Community Health, in partnership with the Benalla Rural City, has established the Benalla Community Care – Ray Sweeney Centre at 45 Coster Street, Benalla.
+The shared building provides a one-stop shop approach to community-based services provided by a range of different agencies sharing the building.

-In addition to the Community Health services, the Central Hume Dental Service is based in the Benalla office, and is managed in partnership with Northeast Health Wangaratta as well as a number of other services which provide a one-stop shop for all community-based health and community care service.
+In addition to the community health services, the Central Hume Dental Service is based in the Benalla office, and is managed in partnership with Northeast Health Wangaratta as well as a number of other services which provide community-based health and community care service.

 - Centre Against Violence